davidrunger/blog/src/_posts/2026-01-22-easy-postgresql-major-version-upgrades-for-a-docker-compose-hobby-app.md

 ## Step-by-step upgrade runbook (Postgres 17 to 18 example)

-Each step below is intended to be copy/pasted **individually**, with you verifying output before moving on.
+Each step below is intended to be copy/pasted **individually** on your server machine, with you verifying output before moving on.

 ---